wp-plugins/lexi/readme.txt

 If you want to use the title given by the RSS, use `[lexi: configuration, rss, max_items]` or `lexiRSS($configuration, $rss, false, $max_items)`.

 There is a button in the RichText editor created by the plugin to add a Feed.

-You can add a widget to the sidebar to show a list of feeds.
-To modify or delete any item of the list go to __Tools > Lexi__.
-You can also use the tag `[lexi]` in a page, or the function `lexi()` in a template to show the entire list.

 This plugin requires __[minimax](http://wordpress.org/extend/plugins/minimax/ "A minimal Ajax library")__ in order to work.